 How is the FEUT serviced?

-The FEUT Trustees appointed Andrew French, Acting Chief Executive of Crown Forestry Rental Trust (CFRT) as Secretary to the FEUT.
+The FEUT Trustees appointed Andrew French, Chief Executive of Crown Forestry Rental Trust (CFRT) as Secretary to the FEUT.
 Trustees concluded that the CFRT staff have the necessary suite of skills and knowledge to provide administrative and technical services to the Trustees of the FEUT.
-The Chairperson of the FEUT formalised the secretarial and technical services through a contract for services between the FEUT and the Chief Executive of the CFRT.
+The Chairperson of the FEUT formalised the secretarial and technical services through a contract for services between the FEUT and the CFRT Chief Executive.